 Sometimes, you have no choice over a filming location.
 For a breaking story, you have to get there quickly and do the best you can.

-For a planned story, you should find out as much as you can about the location, to help you choose where to put the camera to film, what you might film for close-ups, and what the lighting conditions will be like.
+For a planned story, you should find out as much as you can about the location to help you decide where to put the camera to film, what the lighting conditions will be like, whether it’s near a noisy road or railway line – and what you might film to help you tell your story.

-If you’ll be doing interviews on location, what will be the best backdrop for the interview – and how will you light it?
+If you’ll be doing interviews on location, what will be the best backdrop for the interview?
 Will the location have access to natural light, or will you need to bring an external light?

 Asking these questions in advance will help you work better and faster when you arrive on location for the shoot.
 For more tips on location scouting, visit this Videomaker post.